uminhodh/teaching-with-ai/book/_build/html/_sources/intro.md

 By the end of this workshop, you will be able to:

-1. Craft effective AI prompts that generate high-quality content for active learning.
+1. **Craft effective AI prompts** that generate **high-quality content for active learning.**
-2. Design AI-driven tasks that adapt to student needs, offering real-world relevance and immediate feedback.
+2. **Design AI-driven assignments and assessments** offering **real-world relevance** and **immediate feedback.**
-3. Leverage AI to foster personalized and interactive learning experiences, enhancing student autonomy and engagement.
+3. **Leverage Generative AI to foster personalized learning experiences**, enhancing **student autonomy and engagement.**

 **Author: Sílvia Araújo**
-I am an Associate Professor at the School of Arts and Humanities of the University of Minho.
-Specialising in corpus linguistics, natural language processing, and the application of AI technologies to education, I coordinate the Master's in Digital Humanities and the Digital Humanities Research Group at CEHUM.
-I also conduct tech-integration training at the IDEA-UMinho Center.
+Sìlvia Araújo is an Associate Professor at the Department of Romance Studies at the University of Minho.
+With her extensive background in Language Sciences and Digital Humanities, she has been a pivotal figure in spearheading projects funded by FCT, including "Per-Fide: Portuguese with six different languages Português, Español, Russian, Français, Italiano, Deutsch, English, PTPC/CLE-LLI/108948/2008" and "PortLinguE: Multilingual Portal for Specialized Languages: mining open data for cross-language information retrieval, PTDC/LLT-LIG/31113/2017" Her leadership in these initiatives underscores her expertise in corpus linguistics, natural language processing, and the application of AI technologies to education.
+Additionally, she is the Director of the [Master's Degree in Digital Humanities](https://shorturl.at/qoiBJ) and coordinates the [Digital Humanities Research Group](https://cehum.elach.uminho.pt/ghd/en) at the Center for Humanistic Studies of the University of Minho.
+Actively involved in the [Center for Innovation and Development of Teaching and Learning](https://www.uminho.pt/EN/education/support-for-students/Pages/Centro-IDEA-UMinho.aspx) (IDEA-UMinho Center) at the University of Minho, she conducts accredited training sessions on integrating technologies into education at various levels.

 ![FCT Logo](fct.jpg) ![CEHUM Logo](cehum.png)